Crypto Storage Guide: Complete Guide

 • KeepKey: Large screen with ShapeShift integration

-• Tangem: Card-format hardware wallet for portability
+• Tangem: Card-format hardware device for portability

-Hardware Wallet Best Practices
+Security wallet Best Practices

 • Buy directly from manufacturers, never second-hand